Bronya-Rand/reimagined-couscous/WORLDINFO.md

   > This world info has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with _TheWandering514_.

 - [Honkai: Star Rail](./world-info/HSR.json)
-  **Updated for Version: 2.1**
+  **Updated for Version: 2.2**

   > This world info should have most of all the information surrounding the Honkai: Star Rail world such as:

   - Worlds (Belobog, the Xianzhou Luofu, Herta Space Station, Penacony)
-  - Some Locations (Administrative District, Seclusion Zone, Alchemy Commission)
+  - Major Locations (Administrative District, Seclusion Zone, Alchemy Commission)
   - Races (Foxian, Vidyadhara, Short-Life, Heliobus)
   - Some Key Terms (Supreme Guardian, Master Diviner)
   - Pre/Post Story plotlines (Pre/Post-Belobog & Pre/Post-Luofu)